 Proclamation of Disaster Emergency

-Whereas, Investigations made at my direction have disclosed that severe storms, heavy rain, high winds and flooding caused by Tropical Depression Ivan on September 17, 2004, have resulted in extensive damage to roads and streets, private homes, businesses, and caused other adverse impacts upon the general population in Allegheny, Armstrong, Butler, and Washington Counties; and
+Whereas, ongoing investigations made at my direction have disclosed that widespread and unusually high winds and heavy rains in parts of Blair, Clarion, Crawford, Greene, Indiana, Jefferson, Mercer and Venango Counties on or about July 19, 1996, have resulted in extensive damage to roads, streets, bridges, private homes, businesses, and other adverse impacts upon the general population of that county; and

-Whereas, the emergency situation has been of such magnitude and severity as to render essential the Commonwealth's supplementation of county and municipal efforts and resources and the activation of all applicable state, county, and municipal emergency response plans; and
+Whereas, the emergency situation has been of such magnitude and severity as to render essential the Commonwealth's supplementation of county and municipal efforts and resources and the activation of all applicable state, county, and municipal emergency response plans.

 Now Therefore, pursuant to the provisions of Subsection 7301(c) of the Emergency Management Services Code (35 Pa.C.S.
-Section 7101 et seq.), I do hereby proclaim the existence of a disaster emergency in the affected areas of Allegheny, Armstrong, Butler, and Washington Counties, and, in accordance with the State Emergency Operations Plans, I direct all Commonwealth departments and agencies to utilize all available resources and personnel as is deemed necessary to cope with the magnitude and severity of this emergency situation.
+Section 7101 et seq.), I do hereby proclaim the existence of a disaster emergency in the affected counties of Blair, Clarion, Crawford, Greene, Indiana, Jefferson, Mercer and Venango, and I direct all Commonwealth departments and agencies to utilize all available resources and personnel as is deemed necessary to cope with the magnitude and severity of this emergency situation.

-Given under my hand and the Seal of the Governor, in the City of Harrisburg, on this seventeenth day of September in the year of our Lord two thousand and four and of the Commonwealth the two hundred and twenty-ninth.
+GIVEN under my hand and the Seal of the Governor, at the City of Harrisburg, this nineteenth day of July in the year of our Lord, one thousand nine-hundred and ninety-six, and of the Commonwealth the two hundred and twenty-first.

 No part of the information on this site may be reproduced for profit or sold for profit.